2009 Philadelphia Phillies season: Injuries

 Chase Utley and Pedro Feliz (pictured) both had offseason surgeries after the 2008 World Series.

-On November 20, second baseman Chase Utley had hip surgery and was scheduled to be out for four to six months.
+On November 20, second baseman Chase Utley had hip surgery and was scheduled to be out for four-to-six months.
 However, on December 15, Utley said in a press conference that he could be ready for Opening Night.
 Just under four months later, Utley made his first pre-season game appearance in an intersquad game March 14, and his first appearance in actual game competition the next day against the St. Louis Cardinals.
 Third baseman Pedro Feliz also had surgery on his back to repair a herniated disc on the same day as Utley.
 Feliz officially returned to spring training action on March 13.
 During spring training, starting pitcher Cole Hamels left training camp on March 16 and flew to Philadelphia to have his left elbow examined by Dr. Michael Ciccotti.
-Hamels felt tightness in between innings and after he was done pitching for the day.
-"This will obviously set me back a couple of days, and I don’t think that should be a big deal", said Hamels.
-However, the injury threw his Opening Day start against the Braves into doubt, even though Ciccotti found no structural damage in his arm; Brett Myers was announced as Hamels' replacement to start Opening Night.
+Hamels had felt tightness between innings and after he finished pitching.
+"This will obviously set me back a couple of days, and I don't think that should be a big deal", said Hamels.
+However, the injury threw his Opening Night start into doubt, even though Ciccotti found no structural damage in his arm; Brett Myers was announced as Hamels' replacement to start Opening Night.

 Spring training

 On November 13, the Phillies announced their spring training schedule.
-In addition to their Grapefruit League games, the Phillies played two games against two of the World Baseball Classic teams.
-The Phillies defeated Team Canada (with Phillie Matt Stairs) on March 4, 9–2, and lost to Team USA (with Jimmy Rollins and Shane Victorino) on March 5, 9–6.
+In addition to their Grapefruit League games, the Phillies played two games against two World Baseball Classic teams.
+The Phillies defeated Canada (with Phillie Matt Stairs) on March 4, 9–2, and lost to the U.S. (with Jimmy Rollins and Shane Victorino) on March 5, 9–6.
 The team broke camp April 2 and headed north to play two "On Deck Series" games on April 3 and 4 against the Tampa Bay Rays at Citizens Bank Park; they split the series, winning 3–2 and losing 9–7.

-The Phillies finished the 2009 preseason with a record of 13–19, 10 games behind the Grapefruit League-leading New York Yankees.
-Ryan Howard led all players in Spring Training with 10 home runs.
-The team set spring training attendance-records for Bright House Field in 2009.
-They set a single-game record with 10,335 people in attendance on March 15 for a game against the St. Louis Cardinals.
-The Phillies set the franchise's total spring training attendance record for Bright House Field, with 133,620 attending in 2009.
+The Phillies finished the preseason with a record of 13–19, 10 games behind the Grapefruit League-leading New York Yankees.
+Ryan Howard led all players in spring training with 10 home runs.
+The team set spring training attendance records for Bright House Field.
+They set a single-game record with 10,335 people in attendance on March 15 for a game against the Cardinals.
+The Phillies set the franchise's total spring training attendance record for Bright House Field, with 133,620 attending.